Bathroom Design for Your New Timber Frame Home

 Discover Other Activity Zone Design Strategies

-We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to helping you do it right.
-While it is tempting to jump right into figuring out a floor plan, it is best to spend time on form and function first in relationship to your building site.
+We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to help you do it right.
+While it is tempting to jump right into figuring out a floor plan, it is best to spend time on form and function first in relation to your building site.
 Each area of a home serves a certain function, which will generally dictate eventual form.
-Check out our guides to designing other activity zones, including working, living, sleeping, parking, kitchen and storage zones.
+Check out our guides to designing other activity zones, including working, living, sleeping, parking, kitchen, and storage zones.

 “We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to helping you do it right.”